Crisp-y/WingDingsCLibrary/readme.txt

 Wingdings font library readme - By Charlotte Crisp (cc5g18) I have edited an existing bitmap array to allow the Wingdings font to be used on the LaFortuna.
 It was based on the 5x7 bitmap array made by Steve Gunn under the Creative Commons Attribution License.
-It can be used in structures such as task 2 (an LCD usage also based on Steve Gunn's work).
+It can be used in structures such as task 2 (an LCD usage also based on work by Steve Gunn and Klaus-Peter Zauner).

 The designs of each character were based on the image at https://en.wikipedia.org/wiki/Wingdings#/media/File:Wingdings.png uploaded by user Monedula